 Orbital Floor and Medial Orbital Wall Fractures

-Children with orbital floor fractures may not have any facial bruising, classically presenting with a ‘white-eyed’ fracture with the only sign being limitation of eye movement secondary to entrapment.
+Children with orbital floor fractures may not have facial bruising, classically presenting with a ‘white-eyed’ fracture.
+The only sign is a limitation of eye movement secondary to entrapment.

 Orbital Roof Fractures

 Orbital roof fractures are more common in childhood as the frontal sinus has not yet pneumatised.
 Therefore, all posterior force to the superior orbital rim is transferred to the anterior cranial base.
 Another mechanism of injury is a ‘blow-in’ fracture, where there is an inferiorly directed supraorbital force.

 Nasal bone injuries are common in older children and adults and must continually be assessed for an underlying NOE fracture.
 When direct force is applied to the nasal bone, it can cause a collapse of the paired nasal, lacrimal, and ethmoidal bones.
 If this fracture is missed in a child, significant midface deformities can result.

 Although children are more likely than adults to suffer isolated orbital rim fractures, orbital fractures are often involved in midfacial fractures of the maxilla and zygoma: the orbit is involved in Le Fort II and III; zygoma fractures are often accompanied by orbital floor or medial wall fractures.

 Orbital fractures can often result in globe injuries ranging from corneal abrasion to rupture.
 Suppose there are any signs of globe rupture (360 degrees conjunctival haemorrhage, misshapen pupil or a flat anterior chamber).
 In that case, a gross visual examination should be completed, vaulted eye protection applied, and immediate ophthalmology consult sought.
 Do not apply pressure to a possibly ruptured globe.